Free Will in Ancient Thought

 What is the ambiguity?

-The answer, it seems, is that desire in Plato and Aristotle maps to impulse and impulsive impression for the Stoics.
+The answer, it seems, is that desire in Plato and Aristotle maps to two things in the Stoics: (i) impulse and (ii) impulsive impression.

-What, for the Stoics, has the role of a desire that moves one to action?
+What, for the Stoics, plays the role of a desire that moves someone to action?

-What, for the Stoics, has the role of a desire that is overridden?
+What, for the Stoics, plays the role of a desire that is overridden?

 ὄρεξις, orexis, noun, "appetency, conation"